 Creating a quality web application requires considerable skill and planning.
-Proper testing is often overlooked when striving for functionally or a pending launch date.
+Proper web application testing is often overlooked when striving for functionality or a pending launch date.

 Web application testing is focused on looking for bugs, hidden errors in the code, functionality and security flaws and ideally undertaken throughout development and at minimum before the software is launched for production use.

 - Discover Vulnerabilities

 - Expose Insecure Functionality

 - Data Loss Prevention

 - Improve User Interaction

 - Usability & Design

 There is often more too see than what’s loaded in the web browser.
 Production servers commonly have error reporting disabled, turning error reporting back on can reveal huge errors behind the scenes.